What exactly is a personal accident insurance plan? Do you need it? And what does it cover?

-- Generally want higher protection in case of unforeseen accidents
+- Want higher protection against unforeseen accidents in general

 - Regularly engage in outdoor activities or sports

-- Work outdoors, with specialised equipment or work in high-risk jobs
+- Work outdoors, with specialised equipment, or in high-risk jobs

 - Are self-employed

-- Want higher payout in case of accidental death
+- Want higher payout for the family in case of accidental death

 A personal accident plan can be used to boost the payout a family receives in case of accidental death of the breadwinner.
 In the case of a fatal accident, the additional payout can offer an extra layer of protection to the surviving family members, which could include young children, stay-at-home spouses or retired parents.